jhunkeler/astroconda/source/installation.rst

 Installation
 ############

-Before you begin, note the following requirements and limitations of AstroConda:
+Before you begin, the list below contains known requirements and limitations of AstroConda:

+    - This documentation targets Anaconda3 (i.e. Python 3)
     - AstroConda supports Linux (glibc ≥ 2.12) and Mac OS X (≥ 10.7; 10.6 is NOT supported)
-    - AstroConda packages support Python versions 2.7 or 3.5 on 64-bit platforms.
-(If you don't know whether you have a 32-bit or 64-bit processor, assume you have 64-bit.)
-    - If :abbr:`IRAF (Image Reduction and Analysis Facility)` is required as part of your personal workflow it is *highly recommended* you install Anaconda for Python 2.7 (see :ref:`iraf_python3`).
-    - If you do not use :abbr:`IRAF (Image Reduction and Analysis Facility)`, choose the Anaconda installer with the Python version best suited for your scripting needs.
-    - This documentation specifically targets Anaconda for Python 3 installations.
-However, the same commands should still work interchangeably between versions.
+    - AstroConda contains packages for 64-bit [#archnote]_ Python 2.7 and 3.5.
+    - Conda only supports BASH and ZSH environments.
+If you are a native CSH user, execute ``bash -l`` prior to performing the procedures detailed in this guide.
+    - IRAF users: After configuring Anaconda for use with AstroConda, refer to the :ref:`iraf_install` section of this guide to continue your installation.

 Obtain Anaconda
 ===============

+.. note::

+    Installing Anaconda3 will not prevent you from using Python 2.

+    ``conda`` allows you to to deploy multiple independent Python environments, at-will, under a single Anaconda installation.
+You may have trouble following along with this guide if you choose to install Anaconda2.

-Go grab a copy of the `Anaconda <https://www.continuum.io/downloads>`_ distribution from Continuum Analytics, Inc. Be sure to select the installation medium appropriate for your operating system (Linux or OS X) and architecture (64-bit).
-The OS X GUI installer may cause side-effects, such as changing permissions of files in your home directory to ``root:wheel``, or mistakenly creating a system-wide installation in ``/anaconda`` instead of your personal home directory.
+Go grab a copy of `Anaconda3 <https://www.continuum.io/downloads>`_ from Continuum Analytics, Inc. Be sure to select the installation medium appropriate for your operating system (Linux or OS X) and architecture (64-bit).
+The OS X GUI installer may cause side-effects, such as changing permissions of files in your home directory to ``root:wheel``, or mistakenly creating a system-wide installation under ``/anaconda`` instead of your personal home directory.
 To avoid this situation perform a command-line installation instead.

-Follow the installation instructions for your platform given on the download page.
-Before moving on to the next step, open a new terminal window, run the ``conda`` command, and ensure your terminal can find it.
+Follow the installation instructions for your platform provided on the download page.
+Before moving on to the next step, open a new terminal window, and run ``conda`` to verify your terminal session can find it.

-.. note::

-    Are you using ``bash`` as your shell?
-Run ``echo $SHELL`` in a terminal and make sure it says something like ``/bin/bash``.
-If it does not, you will have to change your default shell (which is outside the scope of these instructions).

-    In the meantime, you can start ``bash -l`` from within your terminal to use ``bash`` temporarily to follow these instructions.

 Configure Conda